 A Review of Kaplan's Online GRE Course

-Studying for the GRE is daunting.
+Studying for the GRE is daunting due to how many options you have!
 Looking for the right prep material is really important, but it can also be a time-consuming process.
 With that being said, in this article, I am going to help quiet some of the noise that accompanies test prep shopping and review one potential study option: Kaplan.

-Kaplan’s online GRE course materials are plentiful, but they come at a hefty price.
-Kaplan offers several different packages.
-However, since it is still one of the more expensive online programs on the market, I was surprised by how ineffectual I found the Self Guided test prep to be.
+Kaplan’s online GRE course materials are plentiful, but they come at a hefty price, and since it is still one of the more expensive online programs on the market, I was surprised by how ineffective I found the Self Guided test prep to be.

 How much does Kaplan's GRE course cost?